jeffreytang97/REST_api_project/README.md

 # Bell_tech_interview_rest_service

 ## Reasons behing the architecture & API choices:
 For this interview project, I decided to go with Python, a coding language of choice as it is one of my favourite.
 I find Python to be very straight forward and easy to use.
 As for the framework to implement the API, I used the Flask web framework.
 Not really a reason why I chose Flask over Django, just thought it would be easier for rapid development.
 I used the flask_restful library to implement my REST API to query data from the csv.
 I only made GET request and not other requests such as POST, UPDATE, DELETE or PUT since this project was only to read from the csv.

+Python version used: 3.9.8.
+Please make sure that your python has been updated to latest version 3.x or more, or else some things like "encoding" for the csv reader won't work for example.

 ## Steps to run the API from Windows:
 1- Open command prompt at the location of the python script and the csv file.